Two men arrested in relation to Whakatāne murder

-Two men have been arrested for the murder of 48-year-old Mark Hohua in Whakatāne last month.
+Two men have been arrested for the alleged murder of 48-year-old Mark Hohua in Whakatāne last month.

 Hohua was assaulted on June 18 and later dropped off at Whakatāne Hospital after the attack.